-Pogba Would Improve Real Madrid, Says Manchester United Star's Brother
+Pogba would improve Real Madrid, says Manchester United star's brother

 Paul Pogba would strengthen Real Madrid if he makes the move from Manchester United, according to the midfielder's brother.

-Reports in England and Spain claim Zinedine Zidane wants to sign France star Pogba if Gareth Bale completes an expected move away from Madrid.
+Reports in England and Spain claim Zinedine Zidane wants to sign France star Pogba once Gareth Bale completes an expected move to Chinese Super League side Jiangsu Suning.

 The rumours come in the wake of Madrid's humiliating 7-3 loss to city rivals Atletico Madrid in the International Champions Cup.